damieng/pixelworld/README.md

 - `zxtocbm` to create `.c64` and `.bin` binary ROM versions for the Commodore 64
 - `zxtoa8` to create a `.fnt` binary version for the Atari 8-bit series
 - `zxtocpc` to create a `.bas` BASIC file for use with the Amstrad CPC range

+Any command can be further detailed using the `--help` option which will detail the additional flags and options available.

 ## Hunt strategies